-As a result of the sales of the products, integration, and videoconferencing hardware services businesses, the Company has presented these businesses as discontinued operations on the accompanying consolidated financial statements.
-For the three and six months ended January 31, 2003, the Company recorded a \$660 and \$2,162 gain for its discontinued operations, respectively.
-For the three and six months ended January 31, 2002, the Company recorded a \$3,454 and \$5,003 loss for its discontinued operations, respectively.
+As a result of the sales of the products and integration businesses, the Company has presented these businesses as discontinued operations on the accompanying consolidated financial statements.
+For the three and six months ended January 31, 2002, the Company recorded a \$6,168 and \$8,116 loss for its discontinued operations, respectively.
+Since the products and integration businesses were sold during fiscal 2002, no income or losses were recorded for discontinued operations for the three and six months ended January 31, 2003.